ZolisaSilolo/JustServelessEfficiency-JSE/README.md

 # Serverless Document Q&A System

-This project implements a serverless document Q&A system using AWS services and the Cohere API.
+This project implements a serverless document Q&A system powered by genAI, using AWS services and the Cohere API.
 The system consists of two main components:

 1. Document Ingestion (Lambda Function):
    - Triggers on S3 uploads